michelou/simplelanguage/WIN.md

 <a name="footnote_02">[2]</a> ***2018-09-24*** [↩](#anchor_02a)

 <p style="margin:0 0 1em 20px;">
 The two Microsoft software are listed in the <a href="https://github.com/oracle/graal/blob/master/compiler/README.md#windows-specifics-1">Windows Specifics</a> section of the <a href="https://github.com/oracle/graal/blob/master/compiler/README.md">oracle/graal README</a> file.
 That's fine but... what version should we download ?!
-We found the <a href="https://stackoverflow.com/questions/20115186/what-sdk-version-to-download/22987999#22987999">answer</a> (April 2014 !) on [StackOverflow](https://stackoverflow.com/):
+We found the <a href="https://stackoverflow.com/questions/20115186/what-sdk-version-to-download/22987999#22987999">answer</a> (April 2014 !) on <a href="https://stackoverflow.com/">StackOverflow</a>:
 <pre style="margin:0 0 1em 20px;font-size:80%;">
 GRMSDK_EN_DVD.iso is a version for x86 environment.
 GRMSDKX_EN_DVD.iso is a version for x64 environment.